 The Corgi stands between ten and 12 inches at the shoulder, weighing in at between 25 and 30 pounds.
 The Corgi has a medium-length double coat that he sheds twice a year heavily.
 You can help to control shedding by brushing your Corgi once or twice a week, more often in the spring and fall when he sheds most heavily.

-Corgis come in a few colors, including sable, fawn, red, black and tan.
+Corgis come in a few colors, including sable, fawn, red, black, and tan.
 Merle colors also occur, but dogs with this coloring should be avoided, as there are some health issues associated with the merle gene.
-They also have docked tails, which exposes their butts.
+They also have docked tails, which expose their butts.
 They are also extremely popular purebreds when mixed as a designer dog with other breeds.

 Now that you’re more informed about the Chigi’s parent breeds let’s find out more about the Chihuahua Corgi mix.

 Chihuahua Corgi Mix Personality